Hudson Yards, Manhattan

 The largest of the projects made possible by the rezoning is the 28 acre multiuse Hudson Yards real estate development by Related Companies and Oxford Properties, which is being built over the West Side Rail Yard.
 Construction began in 2012 with the groundbreaking for 10 Hudson Yards, and is projected to be completed by 2024.
 According to its master plan, created by Kohn Pedersen Fox Associates, the Hudson Yards development would include 16 skyscrapers to be constructed in two phases.
 Architects including Skidmore, Owings, and Merrill, Thomas Heatherwick, Roche-Dinkeloo, and Diller Scofidio + Renfro contributed designs for individual structures.
-Major office tenants include or will include fashion company Tapestry, gym chain Equinox Fitness, and financial company BlackRock.
+Major office tenants include or will include Tapestry, Equinox Fitness, and BlackRock.

 The area includes other major development projects.
 One such project is Manhattan West, developed by Brookfield Property Partners over the rail yard west of Ninth Avenue between 31st and 33rd streets.
 Other structures being developed in the Hudson Yards Zoning District include 3 Hudson Boulevard and the Spiral.
 The special district also includes Pennsylvania Station, the subject of a major overhaul.

 Hudson Yards is part of Manhattan Community District 4 and its primary ZIP Codes are 10001 and 10018.
 It is patrolled by the 10th Precinct of the New York City Police Department.